Dental Sealants in Richmond Hill, Ontario

 Dental sealants are usually first applied when the child’s permanent teeth begin to erupt, between the ages of 6-7.
 The other teeth can be sealed when they erupt, usually between the ages of 11-14 years old.

-To learn more about dental sealants contact our dentist in Richmond Hill or Thornhill to set up a free consultation.
+To learn more about dental sealants contact our dentist in Richmond Hill to set up a free consultation.